GoogleChromeLabs/ps-analysis-tool/README.md

 Tracks #2 and #3 bring significant changes to how the web operates today, and the purpose of this tool is to shed light, provide insights, and helping you to learn and understand the changes that are happening regarding the deprecation of 3P cookies, and the potential impact on the aspects of your site or product built using cookies.

-# Target Audience
+# Call to Action

+The goal of this tool is to assist users on getting knowledge and insights regarding [the upcoming deprecation of the way in which 3P cookies work](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline), and on the status an behaviors of the new Privacy Sandbox APIs.
+You can use the tool to analyze your site(s), your browsing experience, detect and report breakages, get support from Google on fixes, and, if you are developer of solutions that require functionality of cookis being deprecated, learn how to make them happen leveraging the new platform APIs that allow you to achieve the same goals in a privacy-preserving way.

-**First-party site developers**: responsible for the creation and maintenance of websites.
-A significant part of their work involves auditing and managing third-party dependencies to ensure that their websites run smoothly and securely.
-They need to understand the changes to 3P cookie use cases,  how to integrate Privacy Sandbox APIs into their solutions, and how to troubleshoot any issues that arise.
+**First-party site developers**: you are responsible for the creation and maintenance of websites.
+A significant part of your work involves auditing and managing third-party dependencies to ensure that your websites run smoothly and securely.
+This tool helps you understand the changes to 3P cookie use cases, how to integrate Privacy Sandbox APIs into your solutions, and how to troubleshoot issues that may arise.

-**Third-Party Service Providers using valid cookie use cases**: responsible for creating and maintaining services that are integrated into other websites as third-party dependencies, and rely on cookies for various functions, such as maintaining user sessions or tracking user preferences.
-They need to stay informed and guided on understanding how to use cookies effectively and responsibly, in compliance with all relevant laws and regulations.
+**Third-Party Service Providers using valid cookie use cases**: you are responsible for creating and maintaining services that are integrated into other websites as third-party dependencies, and rely on cookies for various functions, such as maintaining user sessions or tracking user preferences.
+This tool helps you to stay informed and guided on the effective and responsible use of cookies.

-**Third-Party Service Providers transitioning away from cookies** : responsible for developing third-party services that rely on cookies (e.g. tracking, data storage, or user session management), which need to transition to alternate methods due to evolving regulations and platform changes.
-They need guidance and technical support for understanding  how to integrate Privacy Sandbox APIs into their solutions, and how to troubleshoot any issues that arise.
+**Third-Party Service Providers transitioning away from cookies** : you are responsible for developing third-party services that rely on cookies (e.g. tracking, data storage, or user session management), which need to transition to alternate methods due to evolving regulations and platform changes.
+This tool provides you with guidance and technical support on integrating Privacy Sandbox APIs into your solutions, and troubleshoot any issues that may arise.

-**Website owners and technology leaders**: responsible for tech and business decision making.
-They need the ability to get reports and insights about the cookies usage by their sites and the potential impact on user privacy.
+**Website owners and technology leaders**: you are responsible for tech and business decision making.
+This tool is intended to provide you with reports and insights about the cookies usage by your sites and the potential impact on user privacy.

 # Privacy Sandbox Analysis

 The Privacy Sandbox Analysis tool is designed to provide detailed information about cookie usage during browsing sessions, and shed light on the use and behavior of PS APIs.
 The tool provides capabilities for tracking and analyzing the cookies that are placed on the browser as you go through your browsing session, and it also provides context and knowledge access points to learn about 3P cookies and [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).

 This tool can be accessed as a [Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/), or via a CLI on your terminal.
 The Chrome extension provides capabilities surfaced via the extension pop up, the Side Panel, and as Devtools panel.
 And the CLI implementation parses a sitemap provided as input, and outputs a JSON file listign all cookies set while navigating through the URLs in the sitemap.

-# Usage instructions

-- Clone this Cookie Analysis Tool Repository
-- `npm install` Install all dependencies

-### Extension

-- `npm run dev` or `npm run build` to genrate a build in `/dist/extension`
-- Click on "Load Unpacked" button on [chrome://extensions/](chrome://extensions/) and upload `dist/extension` folder

-### CLI

-- `npm run cli:build` to genrate a build in `/dist/cli`.
-- Run the cli util providing a sitemap as input.
-E.g. `node dist/cli/index.js -s https://<example.com>/sitemap_index.xml\`.

 # Browsing Session Analysis